Quackdoc/docs/install-bliss-os/install-in-a-virtual-machine/install-in-qemu.md

 ## Install
 The rest of the installation is the same as real hardware.
 You should be able to proceed as normal.

+## Additional customizations
+Qemu is an incredibly powerful tool. this quick guide barely scratches the surface of some of the advanced customizations that are possible. if you are looking for more advanced features to step up your VM.
+To make it closer to a hardware install. here are some potential further customizations that are possible with qemu.

+  1. USB passthrough
+  2. EVDEV usb+mouse passthrough for easy switching
+  3. PCIe passthrough
+  4. egl-headless for remote VM's with graphics acceleration
+  5. emulate USB storage device
+  6. It may also be possible to use multiple virtual monitors, though this has not yet been tested.

+This is all possible using virt-manager, or any other libvirt solution given they too support it. no guide has been written up for it yet.